hmrc/security-git-hooks/README.md

 # security-git-hooks

-The purpose of these pre-commit Git hooks is to check file types and content against pre-defined fixed rules in order to identify potential sensitive information in Git commits.
-Managing sensitive content before it is committed to GitHub helps in maintaining our overall security posture.
-As a secondary bonus, it also helps prevent the Leak Detection Service (LDS) triggering an alert and reduces the potential for secrets requiring manual removal from the Git history or keys require cycling.
+The purpose of these pre-commit Git hooks is to check file types and content against pre-defined rules in order to identify potentially sensitive information prior to commit.
+Managing sensitive content before it is committed to GitHub helps maintain our overall security posture, and also helps prevent the Leak Detection Service (LDS) triggering an alert, thus reducing the potential for secrets requiring manual removal from Git histories and for keys which would then require cycling.

-*NOTE:* These hooks do not check for the presence of a `repository.yaml` file and have no relationship with the LDS exclusions defined there.
+*NOTE:* These hooks do not check for the presence of a `repository.yaml` file and have no relationship with the LDS exemptions defined there.
+Our pre-commit hooks use inline exclusions.
+Simply add a comment on the line above the content containing the string `pre-commit ignore`, and the hook will skip the line.

 ## Installation

-We have opted to fork the [pre-commit](https://pre-commit.com/) project into HMRCs GitHub account so that we have control over what is allowed to be commited.
+We have opted to fork the [pre-commit](https://pre-commit.com/) project into HMRC's GitHub account so that we have control over what is commited.
-Installation steps as follow:
+Installation steps for HMRC users are as follows:

 * Clone [pre-commit](https://github.com/hmrc/pre-commit) with: `git clone https://github.com/hmrc/pre-commit`
 * Navigate to the root of the `pre-commit` repository and run: `pip install . `

+For members of the public, installation steps of the central project can be found [here](https://pre-commit.com/#install).

 ## Getting started

 * Navigate to the root directory of a repository you wish to run hooks in.
 * Run the command: `pre-commit install`.
-* Create a `.pre-commit-config.yaml` file.
+* If there is no `.pre-commit-config.yaml` file present, create one.
 This is how the pre-commit framework installs and runs selected hooks.
 This file must be included in any repository utilising the framework.
-The following content, pasted directly into your `.pre-commit-config.yaml` file, will install the two hooks from this repository.
+The following content, pasted directly into your `.pre-commit-config.yaml` file, will install all hooks present in this repository.

 ```
 repos:
 -   repo: https://github.com/hmrc/security-git-hooks
-    rev: master
+    rev: [update with release tag]
     hooks:
     -   id: secrets_filecontent
+        name: Checking staged files for sensitive content
         exclude: ".tar$|.gz$|.jar$|.7z$|.rar$|.bz2$|.zip$|.gzip$|.war$|.ear$|.xlsx$|.xls$|
                 |.docx$|.doc$|.pptx$|.pdf$|.jpg$|.png$|.jpeg$|.tif$|.tiff$|.gif$|.bmp$|.webp$|.svg$|.ico$|.psd$|.exe$|.dll$|.dmg$|.de$|.rpm$"
     -   id: secrets_filename
+        name: Checking staged files for sensitive file types
         exclude: ".tar$|.gz$|.jar$|.7z$|.rar$|.bz2$|.zip$|.gzip$|.war$|.ear$|.xlsx$|.xls$|
                 |.docx$|.doc$|.pptx$|.pdf$|.jpg$|.png$|.jpeg$|.tif$|.tiff$|.gif$|.bmp$|.webp$|.svg$|.ico$|.psd$|.exe$|.dll$|.dmg$|.de$|.rpm$"
+    -   id: hooks_version_check
+        name: Checking local hooks against latest release
+        verbose: true

 ```